Psykotikism/Mutant_Tanks/README.md

 ### Main Features
 1. How do I enable/disable the plugin in certain game modes?

+You have 2 options:

+- Enable/disable in certain game mode types.
+- Enable/disable in specific game modes.

+For option 1:

+You must add numbers up together in the "Game Mode Types" KeyValues.

+For option 2:

 You must specify the game modes in the "Enabled Game Modes" and "Disabled Game Modes" KeyValues.

 Here are some scenarios and their outcomes:

 - Scenario 1
 ```
+"Game Mode Types" "0" // The plugin is enabled in all game mode types.
 "Enabled Game Modes" "" // The plugin is enabled in all game modes.
 "Disabled Game Modes" "coop" // The plugin is disabled in "coop" mode.